day-katy/CV/README.md

 ## About Me

 I'm an American expat who's been in the UK since 2011.
-My first passion is stories, which originally led me to getting my PhD in literature from the University of Cambridge and working in publishing.
-It was publishing that opened up the world of tech for me, and I soon discovered that coding is all about stories too.
+My first passion is stories, which originally led me to getting my PhD in literature from the University of Cambridge.
+It was later working publishing that opened up the world of tech for me, and I soon discovered that coding is all about stories too.
 Everything you create in code is trying to tell a story, whether it's the story of your bank balance or the tale of social media.

 What excites me about software development is the emphasis on learning - yes, you need to do the work, but a lot of the work is figuring out the stuff.
 The stuff can be how a web app works, or how to get a random response when you ask a computer a question, or how to get information to persist from one screen to the next.
 It's always changing!
 And you have to really think about it.